 Get Enough Vitamin D

-This is important because Vitamin D plays an important role in the formation and remineralization of tooth.
+This is important because Vitamin D plays an important role in the formation and remineralization of a tooth.
 This vitamin also helps crucially in absorbing calcium by the body.
-Not only this, to use calcium, body needs vitamin D. Therefore, get enough sunshine during the day so that you do not become deficient in Vitamin D. However, when you don’t have the opportunity to get sunshine, ask your doctor to recommend some Vitamin D supplement.
+Not only this, to use calcium, body needs vitamin D. Therefore, get enough sunshine during the day so that you do not become deficient in Vitamin D. However when you don’t have the opportunity to get sunshine, ask your doctor to recommend some Vitamin D supplement.

 Use Green Tea to Rinse your Teeth